jamie-clements/jamie-clements/README.md

 ## 🔭 Current Focus

-- 🎓 Completing my BSc dissertation on Multi-Modal AI for Surgical Video Analysis
+- 🎓 Completing my final year of BSc Computer Science
-- 🌱 Teaching next-gen developers as an Undergraduate Teaching Assistant
+- 🌱 Teaching and inspiring next-gen developers as an Undergraduate Teaching Assistant
+- 💻 Competing in hackathons throughout the UK
 - 🚀 Building scalable, software and AI-powered solutions

 <!--